develephant/coronium-skytable-docs/docs-src/docs/ssl.md

 As stated earlier, you should have created a 3rd level domain, for example: __skytable.<domain\>.com__.
 Using the example, when entering the requested information, it might look like:

+!!! note
+    Make sure to hit the _delete_ key a few times before entering values.
+If the update returns a confirmation instantly, then a space in the data is the most likely reason.
+If this happens, start again at step 2 above.

 _Enter a hostname:_ __skytable__

 _Enter a FQDN:_ __skytable.<domain\>.com__